 Make a change for the better today with our Behavioral Health services.
-Our strengths-based and person-centered services promote resiliency and positive changes that are long lasting and meaningful to you.
-To get started working toward a better future, call our Intake professionals at 509-747-8224.
+Our strengths-based and person-centered services promote resilience and positive changes that are long lasting and meaningful to you.

 Our counselors work collaboratively with you to support growth, healing and well-being.
 We offer a variety of outpatient individual and group counseling services for youth, adolescents and adults with behavioral health needs.
 We specialize in youth services and work with trauma survivors and crime victims.
-Other areas of focus include anxiety, depression, behavioral problems, parenting and refugee services.
+Other areas of focus include anxiety, depression, behavioral problems (including problematic sexualized behaviors), parenting and refugee services.

 Our counselors are trained in a variety of Evidence Based Practices to best meet your needs.
 Some of these practices are: